Observation of period doubling and higher multiplicities in a driven single-spin system

 \emph{Results and Discussion.\,\textbf{--}\,}

-Figure \ref{fig:NV_Results}a (bottom) shows the stroboscopically measured PL signal after every drive cycle.
-One can clearly identify the characteristic period doubling pattern consisting of alternate blue and pink vertical stripes along with its modulation manifested through the green fan-like structure, as already shown in Fig.~\ref{fig:TLS_PD}.
+Figure \ref{fig:NV_Results}a (bottom) shows the stroboscopically measured PL signal after every drive cycle (see Ref.\cite{SI} for details).
+One can clearly identify the characteristic period-doubling pattern consisting of alternate blue and pink vertical stripes along with its modulation manifested through the green fan-like structure, as already shown in Fig.~\ref{fig:TLS_PD}.
 As a salient feature, we extract in Fig.~\ref{fig:NV_Results}b the hyperbolic dependence of the modulation period $\tau \propto 1/|A-A_{P2}|$ on driving amplitude deviations, as predicted for the TLS.
-Not only does this enable us to locate the period doubling amplitude precisely but it also corroborates the scaling of quasi-energy differences with the drive amplitude in the vicinity of $A_{P2}$.
-The steep rise of the modulation period while approaching towards the amplitude $A_{P2}$ holds the key for practical applications, owing to its high sensitivity to any residual interactions.
-It offers promising perspectives both for sensing \emph{external} electromagnetic fields as well as for characterizing \emph{internal} degrees of freedom in the proximity of the NV.
+Not only does this enable us to locate the period-doubling amplitude precisely but it also corroborates the scaling of quasienergy differences with the drive amplitude in the vicinity of $A_{P2}$.
+The steep rise of the modulation period while approaching the amplitude $A_{P2}$ thus serves as a unique proxy for the emergence of period doubling.
+The corresponding strong susceptibility exposes minute details of the experimental setting that we discuss next.